henryw374/blog/posts/revisiting-clojure-donts-concat.md

 If deciding to use laziness, avoid building sequences inside-out - this might be in your direct usage of e.g. `lazy-seq` or hiding in plain sight in your usage of e.g. clojure.core functions such as concat.

+# Further Reading

+* The inside-out lazy seq topic is also covered in [Clojure Brain Teasers](https://pragprog.com/titles/mmclobrain/clojure-brain-teasers/) if you want more pictures and explanation (in Boom Goes the Dynamite chapter).
+* [Clojure's Deadly sin](https://clojure-goes-fast.com/blog/clojures-deadly-sin/) is a very well considered and comprehensive look into the problems of laziness in clojure.